amwillson/environ-veg-prediction/README.md

             - allcovar.RData: model fit with climate and soil covariates
             - climcovar.RData: model fit with only climate covariates
             - redcovar.RData: model fit with only the reduced set of covariates
-            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+            - allcovar_4k.RData: model fit with climate and soil covariates with reduced basis dimensionality
+            - climcovar_4k.RData: model fit with only climate covariates with reduced basis dimensionality
+            - redcovar_4k.RData: model fit with the reduced set of covariates with reduced basis dimensionality
+    - M: contains GAMs fit to modern period
-        - abundance: contains GAMs fit to historical relative abundances
+        - density: contains GAMs fit to modern total stem density
             - allcovar.RData: model fit with climate and soil covariates
             - climcovar.RData: model fit with only climate covariates
             - redcovar.RData: model fit with only the reduced set of covariates
-            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+            - allcovar_4k.RData: model fit with climate and soil covariates with reduced basis dimensionality
+            - climcovar_4k.RData: model fit with only climate covariates with reduced basis dimensionality
+            - redcovar_4k.RData: model fit with the reduced set of covariates with reduced basis dimensionality
+- gjam: contains fitted GJAM models
-    - M: contains GAMs fit to modern period
+    - H: contains GJAMs fit to historical period
-        - density: contains GAMs fit to modern total stem density
+        - abundance: contains GJAMs fit to historical relative abundances
             - allcovar.RData: model fit with climate and soil covariates
             - climcovar.RData: model fit with only climate covariates
             - redcovar.RData: model fit with only the reduced set of covariates
-            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+            - xycovar.RData: model fit with climate and soil covariates plus coordinates of the grid cells
+    - M: contains GJAMs fit to modern period
-        - abundance: contains GAMs fit to modern relative abundances
+        - abundance: contains GJAMs fit to modern relative abundances
             - allcovar.RData: model fit with climate and soil covariates
             - climcovar.RData: model fit with only climate covariates
             - redcovar.RData: model fit with only the reduced set of covariates
-            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+            - xycovar.RData: model fit with climate and soil covariates plus coordinates of the grid cells
 - rf: contains fitted random forest models
     - H: contains random forests fit to historical period
         - abundance: contains random forests fit to historical relative abundances